Charles Komanoff

 Komanoff 2001 letter, "Safety in numbers?
 A new dimension to the bicycle helmet controversy" from Injury Prevention.

-Komanoff 2001 letter in AMA Journal rebutting exaggerated claims on "drunken cycling" (PDF)
+My 2001 letter in Journal of the American Medical Association, rebutting exaggerated claims on "drunken cycling" (PDF)

-Komanoff 1997 Staten Island Advance op-ed, "New York Needs a Verrazano Bike Path"
+My 1997 Staten Island Advance op-ed, "New York Needs a Verrazano Bike Path," reprinted in Transportation Alternatives' 'City Cyclist' zine in 2002

 Transportation Alternatives: 1400 Strong And Growing, 1991 interview with Komanoff and T.A. staff during the final year of his presidency.
 An invigorating portrait of urban bicycle activism at its most radical, creative and effective.